James Rodgers (gridiron football): Atlanta Falcons

-After going undrafted in the 2012 NFL Draft, Rodgers signed with the Atlanta Falcons on April 30, 2012.
+After going undrafted in the 2012 NFL draft, Rodgers signed with the Atlanta Falcons on April 30, 2012.
 He was released August 31, 2012.
 On September 12, he was signed to the Falcons' practice squad, where he spent the entire season.
 Before the start of the 2013 season, Rodgers was waived again, but he was re-signed to the practice squad.

 Montreal Alouettes

 Rodgers was signed to the Montreal Alouettes' practice roster on August 6, 2014.
 In 2014, he appeared in 10 games.
 He recorded seven receptions for 88 yards and one touchdown.
 He recorded 12 carries for 60 yards and one touchdown.
 He also recorded 11 kickoff returns for 206 yards, as well as 58 punt returns for 467 yards, and one touchdown.

 Coaching career

 Nebraska

-In August 2016, Rodgers joined the University of Nebraska athletic department as a graduate manager and player personnel intern.
+In August 2016, Rodgers joined the University of Nebraska–Lincoln athletic department as a graduate manager and player personnel intern.